Calculate your carbon footprint

 The carbon accounting provided by supplier+s is based on methods, procedures and external datasets that are in line with common reporting standards like the GHG Protocol and accepted by initiatives like the CDP or Science Based Targets (SBTi).

-Please note that we apply some simplifications for the calculation of scope 3 upstream emissions to ensure it is easy and straightforward to use without additional consulting support.
+Please note that we apply some simplifications for the calculation of Scope 3 upstream emissions to ensure it is easy and straightforward to use without additional consulting support.

 We value your privacy and keep the input of sensitive data to an absolute minimum.
-Unlike the self-assessment data, the data you enter on energy consumption and procurement details will always remain private and will never be shared with any of your clients.
+Unlike the self-assessment data, the data you enter on energy consumption and your procurement details will always remain private and will never be shared with any of your clients.

 Please note that you have the option to use the Carbon Accounting Module as a starting point for your Supply Chain Management and invite your suppliers to participate in supplier+s to gain more insight into their carbon performance.
 If you choose to do so, this will impact the data we process and share with your clients (see information in the Supply Chain Management chapter).